-The Online portal for Statutory Property Notices may experience short interruptions to service during the weekend commencing on Friday, 24 January 2020 from 6 pm to Sunday, 26 January 2020 till 11 pm due to essential upgrade and maintenance.
+The Online Portal for Statutory Property Notices may experience short interruptions to service during the weekend commencing on Friday, 17 July 2020 from 8 am to 8.30 am due to essential upgrade and maintenance.

 We apologise for any inconvenience caused.

 We thank you for your patience during this time.

 A Property Enquiry Certificate (PEC) is a standard report on information regarding Statutory Notices and other legal orders and regulations that affect a property.
 The information is often required when buying or selling a house.
 The seller's solicitor will normally request this as part of the property search.

 You can request a PEC by emailing Formal Property Enquiries or phoning 0141 287 8476.

 The cost for a Property Enquiry Certificate is £59.00.

 Please note from 1st January 2017, VAT will be charged at 20% to the cost of a property enquiry certificate.

 The turn around for a PEC is 5 working days upon receipt of request.